activeviam/mac/docs/setting_up/exporting.md

 epochs")

 To get a list of the available epochs, various MBeans exist.
-For example, you can go to the Epoch Manager and look at the epoch statistics.
+For example, you can go to the Epoch Manager and look at the epoch usage.

 ![listing-epochs](../assets/list-epochs.png "Listing epochs of our application")